bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/step-3-integrate-api.md

 ### Create a Firebase project

-1. Log into [Cloud Firestore](https://firebase.google.com/products/firestore) using your Google account.
+1. Sign in to [Cloud Firestore](https://firebase.google.com/products/firestore) using your Google account.
 To create a Google account, visit the [Google signup page](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp).

 2. Once logged in, click **Go to console** in the top right corner.